Juul Antitrust Class Action Update — Trial Sept 28, 2026

 Even though there is no claim form yet, there are things you can do now to be ready if the case succeeds.
 If you have old receipts from convenience stores, gas stations, or vape shops showing Juul pod purchases between October 2018 and March 2024, hold onto them.
 Bank or credit card statements showing purchases at retailers where you bought Juul pods could also be useful.
 The more documentation you have of your purchases, the stronger your claim will be if a claims process opens.

 You should also make sure you do not accidentally opt out.
 If you receive a legal notice about this case by mail or email, read it carefully.
-If you want to stay in the class and be eligible for any future payout, do nothing.
-The opt-out deadline is May 20, 2026 -- only people who affirmatively submit an exclusion request by that date will be removed from the class.
+If you want to stay in your class and be eligible for any future payout, do nothing.
+Only people who affirmatively submit an exclusion request by their class's deadline are removed from the class — for direct purchasers that deadline is June 13, 2026, while the retail consumer (May 20, 2026) and business reseller (May 8, 2026) deadlines have already passed.

 Case Information